Skip to main content

 Note

 You can specify the number of RampIDs to be returned for each set of PII, to a maximum of 10 RampIDs per PII set.
 By default, 1 RampID will be returned per PII set.
-To change this, replace the “1” in the “as limit” line at the bottom of the SQL sample shown below with your desired number.
+To change this, replace the “1” in the “as limit_val” line at the bottom of the SQL sample shown below with your desired number.

 -- Not all PII types need to be present, remove unused entries from the target_columns JSON